-Each of the nine buttons are customizable and you can program macros using Mionix's software.
-The mouse does not come with software and you have to download it from Mionix's website.
 The software has lots of cool features including the ability to adjust the double click/scroll speed and the pointer acceleration.
 The polling rate can be set from 125Hz to 1000Hz.
-One of the best features of the mouse is the 7000 DPI IR-LED sensor.
+One of the best features of the mouse is the 8200 DPI laser sensor.
 You can lower that if you are so inclined to do so.
 One of my favorite features of the software is the illuminated logo customization.
 You can hard set it to a color or have it auto change.
 You can also make the logo solid, pulsing or breathing.
 It's a mini disco-ball!

-We previously reviewed the Mionix Ensis 320 mouse pad and the Avior 7000 did not do well with it.
-The software has a surface rating feature and the Ensis 320 earned a 40-60% score due to it's wearing out from use.
-My Rocket Fish mouse pad scored a 100% and performed flawlessly with this mouse while the Ensis 320 caused it to stutter for me.
-Make sure your mouse pad is in good shape and compatible before purchasing this mouse!
+We previously reviewed the Mionix Ensis 320 mouse pad and the Avior 8200 works well with it.
+The software has a surface rating feature and both the Ensis 320 and Rocket Fish mouse pad scored a 90%.
+I wonder what a perfect surface looks and feels like.

-As expected, gaming was great and the mouse was very responsive in ShootMania.
-I was in the top three out of humans and very skilled bots.
-The mouse is very comfortable to use and moves smoothly across the mouse pad.
+As expected, gaming was great and the mouse was very responsive in games like Fallout 3 and ShootMania.
+The mouse is very comfortable to use in either hand and moves smoothly across the mouse pad.
 The high DPI rate is ideal for big or multi-monitor setups.

 I did discover one quirk with the Avior 8200: you cannot hot plug or swap this mouse in Windows.
 If you try to do so, it will show as an unregistered USB device.
 In order for this mouse to work properly you have to plug it in before or during the Windows boot up process.
 Other than that, I have no complaints with this mouse.